Does Your Home Air Conditioner Start Cold Then Get Warm?

 Missing Or Dirty Air Filters

 When the air filters get clogged, your system is not able to pull as much air into the air handler.
-That causes strain on the blower and other essential parts of your air conditioning system.
+This could be one of the reasons that your AC runs constantly, causing strain on the blower and other essential parts of your air conditioning system.

 Missing filters are also a significant concern.
 When your system is missing air filters or the air filters are improperly installed, it allows dust, dirt, dander, hair, and debris into your air ducts and evaporator coils.